bkiers/sqlite-parser/README.md

 ## Example

-Let's say you would like to record all the names of functions used in a
+Let's say you would like to record all the names of functions used in an
 select-statement:

 ```sql